eth-cscs/alps-uenv/docs/uenv-linaro-forge.md

     !!! warning

-        Because Santis is not connected to the internet, some environment variables need to be set so that it can connect to the license server.
+        Some clusters are not connected directly to the internet, hence some environment variables need to be set so that the tool can connect to the license server.

         ```bash
         export https_proxy=proxy.cscs.ch:8080